 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-It’s time for a new Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.
+It’s time for another Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.

-We’ll look at more advanced metric reporting options in a future video, but that’s all for this Two Minute Tuesday.
-For more, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the LinkedIn PCRecruiter user group, and watch our blog posts on your PCRecruiter login screen.
-If you have any ideas for future Two Minute Tuesdays, send an email to email@example.com.
+For more Two Minute Tuesdays, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the PCRecruiter LinkedIn users group, and watch our blog posts on your PCR login screen.
+If you have any topics or suggestions for future Two Minute Tuesdays, send an email to email@example.com.